radial/docs/docs/factors.md

 some other method of checking out/downloading code from an external code repository using operating system tools from your container.
-Depending on when this is done (in the Dockerfile build-process via `ADD`, or using the `CMD` or `ENTRYPOINT` of the resulting container, or if the code is injected into the container some other way) we get varying combinations of portability vs management.
-Hard-code your repository location into your Dockerfile or insert the code in the build via `ADD` and you loose portability of the Dockerfile, and if you're not careful how you add the code, you might never be able to actually secure it in a Docker "image" because it will be forever linked to a running container via a shared `VOLUME` which is not captured via `docker commit`.
+Depending on when this is done (in the Dockerfile build-process via `ADD`, or using the `CMD` or `ENTRYPOINT` of the resulting container) we get varying combinations of portability vs management.
+Hard-code your repository location into your Dockerfile or insert the code in the build via `ADD` and you loose portability of the Dockerfile, and if you're not careful how you inject the code in either `CMD` or `ENTRYPOINT` steps, you might never be able to actually secure it in a Docker "image" for version control because it will be forever linked to a running container via a shared `VOLUME` which is not captured via `docker commit`.

 **Issue 1: What is a viable way to get app code into docker containers?**

 Note: for those that don't care about sharing their Dockerfile on the index, just having a Dockerfile sit in their code base and use `ADD` is a great way to go.
-I'm just trying to present some methods for those that want to keep that aspect of portability and eat their cake too.
+I'm just trying to present some alternate methods for those that want to keep that aspect of portability as well as take advantage of Dockers version control system.

 ## Configuration